interagent/http-api-design/README.md

 ##### Actions

-Prefer endpoint layouts that don’t need any special actions for individual resources.
-In cases where special actions are needed, place them under a standard `actions` prefix, to clearly delineate them:
+The Gild API is structured with endpoint layouts that don’t need any special actions for individual resources.
+In cases where special actions are needed, they are placed under a standard `actions` prefix, to clearly delineate them:

 ```
 /resources/:resource/actions/:action